Isaiah Chapter 42

 The Blindness of the People

-42:18 Hear, ya’ll deaf; and look, ya’ll blind, that ya’ll may see.
+42:18 O, ya’ll deaf ones, listen; and ya’ll blind ones, so that ya’ll may see.

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here